Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/flex-app-ciba.md

 | mitid_flex_app.mitid_error_{mitid_status_code} | Error from MitID with the corresponding MitID status code |

 ## Signed request object
 We support sending requests as a signed request object.
 This object is sent as a signed JWT.
-The claims are then the

 The following code is a simple example of how to construct a signed JWT in dotnet.
 The secret in this example is a shared secret but an assymetric key can be used as well.
 ```